Nukesor/blog/content/telegram-file-ids/index.md

 We are getting closer.
 The sticker set hasn't been deleted, but it looks like the stickers have been created only a day ago.

 Somehow my memory kicked in and I remembered a weird behavior I noticed about a week ago, while I was tagging some stickers in the metro.
-At the time I didn't think much of it and shrugged it off as a random glitch (Don't ever do that, when it's your own project...).
+At the time I didn't think much of it and shrugged it off as a random glitch (Don't ever do that, if it's your own project...).

 ![glitch](glitch.png)